-- whether he or she is a member of a trade union; - his or her physical or mental health or condition; - his or her sexual life; - the commission or alleged commission by him or her of any offence; - any proceedings for any offence committed or alleged to have been committed by him or her, the disposal of such proceedings or the sentence of any court in such proceedings. - Data must be kept securely.
+- the racial or ethnic origin of the data participant; - their political opinions; - their religious beliefs or other beliefs of a similar nature; - whether they are a member of a trade union; - their physical or mental health or condition; - their sexual life; - the commission or alleged commission by them of any offence; - any proceedings for any offence committed or alleged to have been committed by them, the disposal of such proceedings or the sentence of any court in such proceedings. - Data must be kept securely.
 You need to discuss the arrangement with your School about arrangements to ensure personal information provided by participants is handled properly.
 The use of personal data storage for research should be avoided as much as possible to avoid contravening data protection legislation. - Data breaches (i.e. loss of data or a failure of data security MUST be reported as soon as possible to avoid loss of confidentiality to participants and institutional and professional exposure to potential reputational damage19. - Researchers should only use survey or questionnaire tools made available via a University subscription (e.g. Qualtrics)20.
 The use of personal accounts for these purposes would be seen as a breach of University regulations.